 “You always get so nasty when Vasher’s around,” Tonk Fah grumbled, waddling away to do as ordered.
 Denth wrapped up Nightblood securely, and Vasher watched, hoping to see the lust appear in Denth’s eyes.

-He, however, was far too strong-willed to be taken by the sword.
+Denth, however, was far too strong-willed to be taken by the sword.
 He had nearly as much history with it as Vasher did.

 “Take away all his Awakened clothing,” Denth said to his men, walking away.
 “Then hang him up in that room over there.
 He and I are going to have a long talk about what he did to my sister.”